neilmatula/exawind-benchmarks/exawind/Pazy_Wing/README.md

    If the user wishes to reproduce the benchmark results, only `aoa` and `windspeed` need to be modified.

 7. Run the `setup.sh` script.
 This will copy the simulation input files from `base` and substitute in the simulation parameters you added to the header using `aprepro`.
 The resulting files will be placed in a directory titled `a#v#`, where the first number indicates the value of `aoa`, and the second indicates the value of `windspeed`.
 This naming convention is chosen to facilitate parameter sweeps.
+Note that this script relies on the *aprepro* preprocessor, which will be included in your exawind installation if your are using [Exawind-Manager](https://github.com/Exawind/exawind-manager).
+However, if you are installing ExaWind some other way, and *aprepro* is unavailable, you can achieve the same result by manually copying the input files and editing the variables in accolades ({}), following the contents of the script.

 8. Navigate to the simulation directory you just created, and submit the slurm script.